robhagemans/monobit/README.md

 Work is underway to add:
 - PCF
-- MacOS (`FONT`, `NFNT`, `FOND`) resources and `.dfont` suitcases
-- OS/2 font files
-- common font formats for GEM, Atari, C64, and ZX Spectrum
+- OS/2, GEM, Atari, C64, GEOS, and ZX Spectrum font files
-- write support for more formats
-- write support for FontForge sfd and maybe ttf
 - testing
 - a simple REPL interface for manipulating fonts